Heart Attack to 10K (part 4.23) - God bless the NHS

 Just occasionally I like to write something other than about my heart condition, highlighting my appreciation, experiences or support received over the past 6 and a bit years, to this end I have already written special blogs covering Cardiac Rehab, FITT, AFib awareness and Parkrun.
 Today I would like to show my admiration and gratitude for the tremendous work & service given to me by the NHS, not just for my heart problems but for other aliments I suffered over the same period.

-Recently I have been reading a 'question & answer' social media platform where the question of health care in the USA gets heavily debated when compared to the UK and elsewhere with 'socialised healthcare' and I admit knowing very little what happens over the pond other than it being 'private' and driven by insurance with terminology such as 'co-pay', 'deductible' and 'out of pocket limits' - I'm not sure if I even know what these actually mean.
+Recently I have been reading a 'question & answer' social media platform where the question of health care in the USA gets heavily debated when compared to the UK and elsewhere with 'socialised healthcare' and I admit knowing very little what happens over the pond other than it being 'private' and driven by insurance with terminology such as 'co-pay', 'deductible' and 'out of pocket limits' - I'm not sure if I even fully understand what these actually mean.
 I take most of what I read 'with a pinch of salt' but with so many admitting to falling foul of the American system, that there must be some truth.
 This led me to wonder just how I would have fared and how much all my hospital treatment over the past 6 years would have cost if the UK adopted a similar system? – I really don’t know because I have never received a bill with it all being free of charge at the point of use ….
 God bless the NHS!

 Another thing that does come through from a lot of the US forum commentators is the lack of compassion for their fellow citizens if they can’t afford their own health insurance, that they shouldn’t be subsidised by those who can and left to fend for themselves – is this really a true reflection of the average American or just internet trolls trying to cause a reaction? (but they fervently defend the 'right to bear arms' which is probably a good indication just how much value is put on life).
 I find this incredibly hard to believe and thought the country was founded on Christian beliefs but this is just inhumane and hardly seems in-keeping with those ideals - illness has no class or wealth distinction, so why should it's treatment? .... especially when it is treatable - surely that should be a basic human right.